echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/folate.md

-# Vitamin B9 (Folate)
+# Vitamin B9 (Folic acid)
-Folate is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.
+Vitamin B9, Folic acid or Folate is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.

 ## Primary goals
 - `Amino acid metabolism`;